 Introducing the Year 6 Team:

 This term our Year 6 History and Geography topic is ‘Ancient Egyptians.’
 Over the course of the term the children will be learning about where ancient Egypt is placed in both time and location.
 As well this, they will learn about the importance of the River Nile to their survival, the hierarchy system, pharaohs, their gods and how Tutankhamun was discovered, helping us to understand the civilisation in greater detail.
 The ancient Egyptians were a fascinating and revolutionary civilisation which lasted for thousands of years.
 We know that the children are going to love learning about them this term.
-To conclude our study, we are hoping to visit the British Museum and the Saatchi Museum to see many of the amazing artefacts that survived.
+To conclude our study, we are hoping to visit the Ashmolean Museum to see many of the amazing artefacts that survived.

 Across the year in our writing, we will be spending four weeks on particular text types to really build our confidence with them.
 All writing has a purpose and we will be looking at ‘Writing to Entertain’ and ‘Writing to Inform’.
 In Maths, the children will start the term by looking at number and place value before revisiting the four main operations and their various methods.
 We will also be continuing our ‘Multiplication Marathons’.
 Each week the children will bring home a new set of multiplication and division questions to learn for their weekly ‘mile’ test.
 Children have three minutes to answer their questions and have to achieve full marks to be able to move on to the next mile!
 These weekly tests will support your child’s multiplication knowledge and general mental maths.
 Year 6 children are expected to know all their multiplications up to 12 x 12.